Butterfly House (Carmel Point, California)

-Butterfly House, is a Mid-century modern style house located on Carmel Point in Carmel-by-the-Sea, California.
+Butterfly House, is a Mid-century modern style house built in 1951 located on Carmel Point in Carmel-by-the-Sea, California.
 Due to its unique wing-shaped roof, this building is commonly referred to as the Butterfly House.
 The house was designed and built by architect Francis W. Wynkoop.
 It is one of the few houses that is on the rocky Carmel shoreline.
-In 2011, the house was restored by the sons of the original architect, Frank Wynkoop.
-The Butterfly house is being offered for the fourth time since it was built in 1951.

 History

-The Butterfly House was designed and built by architect Francis W. Wynkoop (1902-1978).
-The site borders two lots at 26320 Scenic Road.
+The Butterfly House was designed and built by architect Francis W. Wynkoop (1902–1978).
 Construction began in 1951 and was completed in 1952.
-The home has been featured numerous newspapers and magazines through the decades, such as The Californian on June 28, 1952, the National Geographic in 1954 and Trendsideas on November 7, 2011.
+It is located on the ocean front at Carmel Point.
+The house underwent major renovations after it was sold in 2014.